Qazzquimby/WarioTeachesTyping/readme.md

 - Hint provided on failure
 - Description of what constitutes a valid answer (for llm grading)
 - List of previously accepted answers

+# LLM use
+Can be temporarily mocked
+Should use netlify functions later to protect openrouter api key